UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/usage.md

 | Proxy Password | Secure | The password used to authenticate with the proxy server. | No | proxyPassword |
 | Proxy Server | String | The URL of the proxy server including the port number.
 The URL protocol can be http or https. | No | proxyServer |
 | Proxy User Name | String | The user name used to authenticate with the proxy server. | No | proxyUsername |

-**Note**:
-* You must enter the account email address in the Username field instead of account username.
-* Base API Url is https://api.bitbucket.org/2.0
-* For version 1.0.36 or earlier, you must enter API token created with scope in the App Password field.

 ## JSON code example